Dresden, Ohio: 19th century

-1818 saw the arrival of Joseph Bryant and Daniel Stillwell.

 Around 1819 the first physician, Benjamin Webb, came to the township.
 His son Nathan later succeeded him in the business.

-Simeon and Leonard Wilson came in 1820.

 In 1821 Drs.
 Nathan Webb, senior and junior, established the first castor oil mill west of the Allegheny Mountains in Dresden, but they did not stay in the area long.
 In 1822 Laban Lemert expanded into the distillery business.
+By 1833 Henry and Benjamin Roop of Buffalo, New York decided to compete with Laban Lemert with their own distillery and became extensive distillers.
 1822 also saw the beginning of the construction of the main line of the Ohio Canal in Jefferson Township, which was completed in 1829.
 The Dresden side-cut was ready for use in 1831.

-Dr. Francis Fowler, the town's second doctor, settled in 1823 or 1824.

 In 1825, the first Presbyterian services were held in Dresden, occasionally in private houses, but usually in a log schoolhouse on the site of the Union school building.

-By 1833 Henry and Benjamin Roop of Buffalo, New York decided to compete with Laban Lemert with their own distillery and became extensive distillers.

-In 1835 a brick building was erected on Main Street to house the Methodist Episcopal church.
-In 1852 it was replaced by a larger building at a cost of $3000.00.

-8 March 1835 was the date of Dresden's incorporation.

-On 14 May 1836 Laban Lemert, G. W. Cass, William W. Bice, T. M. Barrow and Dr. A. H. Brown were appointed to a building committee to build the Presbyterian church.
+On May 14, 1836, Laban Lemert, G. W. Cass, William W. Bice, T. M. Barrow and Dr. A. H. Brown were appointed to a building committee to build the Presbyterian church.
 The building was actually started in the latter part of the year and finished in the spring of 1838.
 The building cost $1,500.
 In May 1852 the church got their first pipe organ.
-The building that currently houses the church on Chestnut Street was dedicated on 29 February 1880.
+The building that currently houses the church on Chestnut Street was dedicated on February 29, 1880.
+In 1835 a brick building was erected on Main Street to house the Methodist Episcopal church.
+In 1852 it was replaced by a larger building at a cost of $3000.00.

-On 30 July 1838 A. Deffenbaugh published the first issue of the town newspaper, Dresden Chronicle.
-The newspaper was published under that name until 1842 when its name was changed to Journal.
-The Journal ceased publication in 1844.

 In 1839 the congregation of the Zion Protestant Episcopal Church was formed, with Rev. Cushman, rector; William Evans, senior warden and Benjamin Adams, junior warden.
 The first meetings of the Baptist church were held in 1840 in the old Market house until the frame church was built 1845–6.
 Starting in 1843, Father Gallinger held monthly services for the Roman Catholic Church in the home of G. A. Peffer.
 A frame church was built in 1847 and a brick one in 1890.
+1852 also saw a small congregation of 24 people organized for the German Methodist Episcopal church.
+Services were held, first in the Market house and, later, in 1858, a frame church was built.

+March 8, 1835, was the date of Dresden's incorporation.